guillonapa/Monty-Hall/README.md

 ## Access

 The application is hosted in Heroku.
-You can check it out here [I'm an inline-style link](https://fierce-garden-61327.herokuapp.com/).
+You can check it out [here](https://fierce-garden-61327.herokuapp.com/).

 ### Purpose of the Site